HVAC Guides

 At night

 Many people sleep better at 74 to 76.
 Bedrooms often run warmer than the rest of the house, especially upstairs or on the west side.
-If that is the case, a lower whole-house setting may not be the best fix.
+If that’s the case, a lower whole-house setting may not be the best fix.
 Airflow improvements can make more difference than another degree or two.

 For offices and light commercial spaces